 Let Them Come Home (John and Abraham Piper)

-*UPDATE 4/14/2021* This update to due to the increased visitors I have received over the last few weeks.
+This update is due to the increased visitors I have received over the last few weeks.
 Please note, I completely understand, at least from what I have read, of Abraham’s most current position regarding Christianity.
-Although, however, just as Satan means evil for us, God (for the believer) turns it for our eternal good (Rom.
+Although, however, just as Satan means evil for us, God turns it for our eternal good (Rom.
 8:28-29).
 In regards to the article below, I feel that it is still of value for us today – regardless of Abraham’s current status.

 This article comes from First Boynton Church 4/4/2012.